Learn

 Maintenance on your home is generally less expensive than repairing or replacing something when it breaks.

-Most water heaters last for only eight to 10 years.
+Most water heaters last for only six to 15 years.
 How can you tell when your water heater might need to be replaced?
 Funny noises might become the norm, leaks could begin, or it may stop heating the water like it used to.
 Even if you notice none of these signs, it's a good idea to replace your water heater if it's more than 10 years old.
 Otherwise, it could start leaking while you're away, possibly causing extensive damage to your home.
-Expect to pay around $1,000 for a new water heater.1
+Expect to pay an average of $1,294 for a new water heater.1

 If you hear noises or if your system isn't heating or cooling sufficiently, it might be time for a repair or complete replacement.
 Most HVAC systems last 10 to 15 years.
-The cost to replace one varies depending on the system you pick, but expect to pay in the range of $6,000 to $12,000, on average.2
+The cost to replace one varies depending on the system you pick, but expect to pay in the range of $6,000–$8,500, on average.2

 The heat, sun, storms, and humidity that are typical in the Southeast can significantly impact your home's exterior paint.
 If you live near the coast, sand and ocean breezes will also take a toll on your home's exterior.
 Regular upkeep is necessary to keep your home looking good and also to prevent rot, mold, and termite infestation.